jethornton/flexgui/docs_flex/source/jog.rst

 When keyboard jogging is enabled in this manner either Ctrl key must be pressed before pressing one of the jog keys.
 If you release the Ctrl key all axes will stop jogging.

+.. note:: This method is recommended because keyboard jogging is kept separate from keyboard navigation of the GUI by use of the CTRL key.

 The second way to enable keyboard jogging is to add a QCheckBox to turn keyboard jog on and off.
 Currently the jog keys work all the time when the QCheckBox is